Java Naming Convention

 Naming Convention

-Naming convention specifies the rules for naming the identifiers like class, object, methods, variable etc within any program.
+The naming convention specifies the rules for naming the identifiers like class, object, methods, variables, etc., within any program .
 These conventions are forced to use but are suggested to keep the rules in mind.
-Every name that is given to the identifiers is according to the Java naming convention.
-It is better to follow the convention to avoid errors.

-Benefits of using the naming convention
+Benefits of Using the Naming Convention

 It makes coding reading much easier for other coders and programmers.
 It allows the coders to take less time to understand the code.
 Below are the important points to note-